 Recently, the School has teamed up with The Big Give and the Old Oundelians Club to run a Big Give project in our Fourth Form, whereby £2,000 is donated towards a variety of charities that pupils have researched and debated about in House groups.
 Finalists last year included Cancer Research, Operation Smile, the BDFA and Restring Dignity.

-Three pupils completed the London Marathon, raising over £6,000 for their chosen charities, while endurance has been tested at School as well, with teams of pupils running for 24 hours in the gym, swimming for 24 hours non-stop, and swimming both the equivalent of the English Channel in the School pool and the actual Channel.
+Pupils also compete in the the London Marathon, while endurance has been tested at School as well, with teams of pupils running for 24 hours in the gym, swimming for 24 hours non-stop, and swimming both the equivalent of the English Channel in the School pool and the actual Channel.

 Overseas the School regularly supports communities in Kenya, India and South Africa, not only with fundraising but with groups of pupils travelling to the local communities to visit and undertake various projects.